Waikato/moa/README.md

 ## Building MOA for CapyMOA

+You can now upload the build artifact from the GitHub Actions workflow. **Make sure to unzip it!**

 > These steps assume you have Java installed and maven installed.
 If you don't
 > have maven installed, you can download it from
 > [here](https://maven.apache.org/download.cgi).
 You can achieve the same